Grins & Giggles Family Dentistry is now accepting new patients!

 Schedule Your Child’s Appointment

-If your child has a problematic tooth, extraction may be necessary.
+If your child has a problematic tooth, a dental filling or extraction may be necessary.
 Call (509) 928-4746 to schedule your child’s appointment today!